b3llyfish/kingdoms-of-the-hre/docs/steam_description.md

 [h3]Could you make a compatibility patch for [i]mod that adds/changes/removes titles[/i]?[/h3]
 Apologies but due to the large amount of mods out there I am not interested in making compatibility patches at this point in time.

-[h3] Similar Mods [/h3]
-These mods do similar things and could be use an alternative.
-They are assumed to be incompatible with this mod.
-* [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2412107778&searchtext=saxony]Restore Saxony[/url] - Implements the Kingdom of Saxony
-* [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2420327048&searchtext=hre+kingdoms]No HRE Kingdoms[/url] - Prevents the AI from forming HRE Kingdoms

 [h2] Localization [/h2]
 Localization files for all supported languages has been provided by [url=https://github.com/JuryReimis/ModTranslationHelper/blob/master/README.md]ModTranslationHelper[/url].

 Please note that these files are machine translated and most likely will not be 100% accurate.
 I welcome any modders out there to provide language support for this mod.

 Below lists mods which provide localization support for this mod.
 If your preferred language appears below you must use the